A Non-Orthodox Analysis

 Chapter 9: Summary of the Main Arguments

-… the basic mistake [of the former pension system] lay in the collectivistic concept of man and society which inspired the old system.
+9. Summary of the Main Arguments … the basic mistake [of the former pension system] lay in the collectivistic concept of man and society which inspired the old system.
 That inspiration arises from a false ideological notion of the nature and conduct of the human being, and has predominated and influenced many public decisions adopted in Chile in the last few decades.
 (José Pinera, Minister of Labour and Social Security of Chile in 1981, quoted by Acuna and Iglesias, 2001, p.
 23).
 9.1 INTRODUCTION In most countries, including the US, PAYG is the dominant pension scheme.
 The prevailing opinion is that impending demographic shocks – lower fertility rates and increasing longevity – threaten PAYG.
 According to the conventional view, an increasing number of long-surviving elderly persons will weigh upon a falling number of young workers.
 The partial or complete substitution of public pension schemes is seen as a solution to this dismal perspective.
 Conversely, in this book we have argued that pension reforms do not solve the problems surrounding PAYG, but may actually aggravate them, and that PAYG’s troubles are not just demographic, but are bound up with economic policy and income distribution.
 This study also confirms the relevance of the classical approach, and of the Sraffian interpretation of the Keynesian theory, to economic and social policy issues.
 The conclusions draw together the threads of the main themes and results of the book.
-Section 9.2 will sum up the debate on the concepts of welfare state, retirement and pensions, respectively, in the neoclassical-Samuelsonian approach and in the classical-Keynesian perspective...
+Section 9.2 will sum up the debate on the concepts of welfare state, retirement and pensions, respectively, in the neoclassical-Samuelsonian...

 You are not authenticated to view the full text of this chapter or article.